hashicorp/terraform-provider-azurerm/website/docs/r/container_app_environment_dapr_component.html.markdown

 * `create` - (Defaults to 30 minutes) Used when creating the Container App Environment Dapr Component.
 * `update` - (Defaults to 30 minutes) Used when updating the Container App Environment Dapr Component.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Container App Environment Dapr Component.
-* `delete` - (Defaults to 5 minutes) Used when deleting the Container App Environment Dapr Component.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Container App Environment Dapr Component.

 ## Import

-a Container App Environment Dapr Component can be imported using the `resource id`, e.g.
+A Dapr Component for a Container App Environment can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_container_app_environment_dapr_component.example "/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/resGroup1/providers/Microsoft.App/managedEnvironments/daprComponents/mydaprcomponent"